Home

 Climate -- It's happiest when grown above 40⁰F, but it reportedly can survive a few degrees of frost.
 Well-rooted plant can take anything from full sun down to bright shade.
 I try to keep them in part sun in summer, and full sun in winter.

-Water -- Well-rooted plants are fairly drought tolerant, but i try to keep the soil evenly moist most of the time.
+Water -- Well-rooted plants are fairly drought tolerant, but i try to avoid letting the soil get completely dry.
+It's ok to keep it evenly moist most of the time, just avoid keeping it constantly soggy.
 You can water the "tank" of leaves too like with some other Bromeliads, but it's not necessary.

 Feeding -- It has moderate fertilizer needs.
-Feed about every 3 months with a general-purpose fertilizer that contains micronutrients, following the dose on the package.
+Feed the soil about every 3 months with a general-purpose fertilizer that contains micronutrients, following the dose on the package.
+It's not necessary to feed the "tank" of the leaves like with some other Bromeliads, but you can do it with newly-rooted plants, using hydroponic or orchid fertilizer.

 General tips about the plant are here.